-The Statistics and Data Analysis Unit at the HRB CRF-UCC provide statistical support to clinical investigators and industry partners, at all stages of the research process.
+The Statistics, Data & Analysis Unit at the HRB CRF-UCC provide statistical support to clinical investigators and industry partners, at all stages of the research process.
 We operate under a quality control system suitable for regulated studies, and use open science workflows that promote research integrity.

 SDAU staff also offer fee-based support for existing studies.
 If you need our support to analyse existing data for a study that is already underway, please contact us using the details below.
 We will then provide an estimate of the costs.
 These are typically on the order of €2500 for a week of full time work.